-Mr. Pignatello holds a Bachelor of Arts degree in political science and public administration from Montclair State University and a Master of Public Administration degree from Rutgers University Graduate School.
-He is currently a candidate for a Doctor of Education degree at Saint Peter’s University (Englewood Cliffs, New Jersey), now completing his dissertation.
-His research focus is the connection between senior leadership and employee engagement at colleges and universities.
+Dr. Pignatello holds a Bachelor of Arts degree in political science and public administration from Montclair State University, a Master of Public Administration degree from Rutgers University Graduate School, and a Doctor of Education (Ed.D.) in Educational Leadership - Higher Education from Saint Peter’s University.
+His doctoral research focused on the connection between senior leadership and employee engagement at colleges and universities.

-Recreationally, Mr. Pignatello enjoys singing and songwriting, playing guitar, cycling, hiking, traveling, cooking, gardening, and he is an avid baseball fan.
+Recreationally, Dr. Pignatello enjoys singing and songwriting, playing guitar, cycling, hiking, traveling, cooking, gardening, and he is an avid baseball fan.

 Office of the President